+This is an annual measure.
+New data will be available July 2007.
+Between 2005 and 2006, capital costs per square foot have decreased approximately 20 percent.
+Operating costs per square foot have remained relatively steady even with increases in energy costs.
 As operational needs developed, extra consideration and funding were expended to repair/replace with energy efficient options.
 These improvements have included, but are not limited to, installing energy efficient windows, overhead doors, and new HVAC system and insulating maintenance bays.
-A team of MoDOT and DNR employees was established to seek out opportunities for MoDOT to become more energy efficient.
+A team of MoDOT and DNR employees has been established to seek out opportunities for MoDOT to become more energy efficient.
 The Director will be presented with goals to achieve and ideas for saving energy.